-If you still are looking for a case for Raspberry Pi 4, you are lucky actually for not buying something other than KKSB Raspberry Pi 4 aluminium case.
-We say so because KKSB-Cases has taken the game to a new level.
-The new KKSB Raspberry Pi 4 case is different from conventional metallic cases from the company.
+The new KKSB Raspberry Pi 4 case is different from conventional metal cases from the company.
 It gives you an idea of what is next to expect from KKSB-Cases.
-The design of this aluminium case is exclusive for Raspberry Pi 4 board.
+The design of this aluminum case is exclusive for Raspberry Pi 4 SBC.
 This case is different because it features CNC machined surface – smooth, clean, and appealing.
 Not only that the design is stylish but it also has more implications when you consider the heat dissipation technology inside the case.
 There is no need to use a cooling fan because the case body itself works as an effective heatsink.
 When assembled, the heatsink connects with the processor and pulls out the heat through a rectangular chimney-shaped tunnel.

-The KKSB Raspberry Pi 4 Case (aluminium) is a premium passive-cooling thermal reduction solution for the Raspberry 4 boards.
+The KKSB Raspberry Pi 4 Case (aluminum) is a premium passive-cooling thermal reduction solution for the Raspberry 4 boards.

-This case is CNC machined from a solid piece of aluminium, with all surfaces precisely machined for a premium form, fit and finish.
-The manufacturing technology enables straight/angular geometries, giving a far greater finish quality over cast aluminium housings.
+This case is CNC machined from a solid piece of aluminum, with all surfaces precisely machined for a premium form, fit and finish.
+The manufacturing technology enables straight/angular geometries, giving a far greater finish quality over cast aluminum housings.

 The large case body acts as a heat sink, passively removing heat and therefore giving quiet operation with no requirement for extra fans.
 This heat sink has direct contact with the Raspberry Pi CPU to ensure the heat reduction potential remains high.